 The environment is the economic lifeblood of the North Country.
 It is critical that we protect our environment for future generations.
 The six million acres that comprise the Adirondack Park are filled with over 30,000 miles of streams and rivers and over 1,500 miles of trails.
 The federal government must recognize the challenges that climate change and invasive species present to New Yorkers as residents of an ecologically diverse state.

-As a member of the bipartisan Climate Solutions Caucus, Elise introduced the House Republican Climate Resolution, focusing on ways to fight climate change in a economically viable way that puts the United States on the best possible footing to lead.
-Working with residents, state and local governments, the federal government can work to protect our environment while growing our North Country economy.
+As a member of the bipartisan Climate Solutions Caucus, Elise introduced the House Republican Climate Resolution, focusing on ways to fight climate change in an economically viable way that puts the United States on the best possible footing to lead.
+Effective climate policy will require cooperation between our federal, state and local governments.
+Elise has been a vocal advocate of market-based climate change solutions to protect our environment and boost our North Country economy.

-Elise is a strong advocate for renewable fuels, introducing the Renewable Electricity Tax Credit Equity Act, legislation that would extend tax credit for electricity produced from closed-loop biomass, open-loop biomass, geothermal, municipal solid waste, qualified hydropower facilities and marine and hydrokinetic facilities.
+Elise is a strong advocate for renewable fuels.
+She introduced the Renewable Electricity Tax Credit Equity Act, legislation that would extend tax credit for electricity produced from closed-loop biomass, open-loop biomass, geothermal, municipal solid waste, qualified hydropower facilities and marine and hydrokinetic facilities.

 Elise is proud of her independent environmental record and is one of the most independent Republicans in Congress, breaking with her party most consistently on this issue.
 She is one of the top-rated Republicans in Congress when analyzing her strong record on environmental stewardship and conservation.